 In March, U.S. health officials predicted the number of cases, deaths and hospitalizations would peak on Easter Sunday, April 12.
-According to data from the Institute for Health Metrics and Evaluation (IHME), it appears COVID-19 deaths in the U.S. peaked on Thursday, April 16.
+According to data from the Institute for Health Metrics and Evaluation (IHME), it appears COVID-19 deaths in the U.S. peaked on Thursday, April 16 with 2,272 deaths.

-Worldwide coronavirus deaths have reached 393,212with more than 6.7 million reported cases.
+Worldwide coronavirus deaths have reached 753,496 with more than 21 million reported cases.

 As of Thursday, the top five countries with the most COVID-19 cases are:

-China, where the virus is thought to have originated, is number 18 on the list with 83,027 cases.
+China, where the virus originated, is number 32 on the list with 84,786 cases.